NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Member zone
 : A DNS zone whose configuration is published inside a catalog zone.

-$CATZ
+`$CATZ`
 : Used in examples as a placeholder to represent the domain name of the catalog zone itself (c.f. $ORIGIN).

+Member node
+: The DNS name at which the RRset pointing to the member zone name is located (two levels below `$CATZ`).

 # Description {#description}

 A catalog zone is a specially crafted DNS zone that contains, as DNS zone data:

-* A list of DNS zones (called "member zones").
+1. a list of DNS zones (called "member zones"),
+2. zone freshness information (optional, (#serialsignalling)),
+3. catalog zone migration pointers for moving member zones (optional, (#migrations)),
+4. extra member zone properties for zone-specific configuration (optional, (#properties)).

+While the first piece of data (the list of member zones) is mandatory, points 2--4 are optional and fully orthogonal.
+Implementations of catalog zones may choose to support any combination or none of these.
+Even when implementations support such additional functionality, there is no obligation for each member zone to carry the pieces of data associated with it.
+For a catalog zone entry to be valid, it suffices that its member zone PTR record be present (see (#listofmemberzones); no other RRs at or below the member node are required.

 Implementations of catalog zones SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.

 Authoritative servers may be preconfigured with multiple catalog zones, each associated with a different set of configurations.
-A member zone can as such be reconfigured with a different set of preconfigured settings by removing it as a member of one catalog zone and making it a member of another.
+A member zone can as such be reconfigured with a different set of preconfigured settings by ceasing its membership in one catalog zone and making it a member of another.

 An implementation of catalog zones MAY allow the catalog to contain other catalog zones as member zones.